nowatermelon/skyrim/README.md

 This might be a bit much for here.
 For details, see the [FAQ](https://github.com/nowatermelon/skyrim/blob/main/FAQ.md).

 Includes:
+- Why is it called bread?
+I prefer milk.
 - Wabbajack says something failed to download.
 - How do I change the resolution?
 - How do I quickly get items from mods?